jovsa/jovsa.github.io/_posts/2020-02-20-notes-jeff-bezos.md

     *
 * If you want to provide the best possible customer experience and the lowest possible prices in your industry, it's only possible if you can make more of your customers expenses fixed.

+#### 2003: Long-term thinking is rooted in ownership

+* Long term thinking is both a requirement and an outcome of ownership.
+* If you want to build a successful company for the long term, build a company of owners.
+* With the mentality of a service provider, you will seek short-term gains and sacrifice future growth.
+* With the mentality of an owner, you will always act in the best interests of your customers and your team.
+In the end, the work you do acting as an owner will coincide with the interests of your shareholders.

 ### Life and Work

 * [We are what we choose](https://www.youtube.com/watch?v=vBmavNoChZc)